Varigarble/pysimplegui_hidden_metadata/README.md

 #### What it is:

-This is an example of how to display a portion of data in a PySimplGUI Listbox while effecting changes to a larger portion of data, and also an example of how to use the metadata parameter.
+This is an example of how to display a portion of data in a PySimpleGUI Listbox while effecting changes to a larger portion of data, and also an example of how to use the metadata parameter.

 #### How it works: